 Wideners and Stereo Imagers

 In the past, I wish I had been more aware of the stereo field and just how important it is.
 A good mix engineer is very aware of giving every element of a production its own deliberate space.
-No two elements can be competing and everything has to be put in a place that makes sense.
+No two elements can be competing, and everything has to be put in a place that makes sense.
 That’s what makes a good mix.
-A lot of people underestimate how important and powerful panning is as a tool for engineers.
+Many people underestimate how important and powerful panning is as a tool for engineers.
 There are many problems that can be solved with just a small move of the pan knob.
 Instead of trying to cut a conflicting frequency with an equalizer, adjusting the panning can often be a better solution.

 The center of a stereo image is where the important stuff is going to happen.
-The vocals are arguably the most important and you’ll always find them located smack dab in the center.
+The vocals are arguably the most important, and you’ll always find them located smack dab in the center.
 You’ll also need to make sure both channels are balanced.
-This can sometimes be difficult during the mixing phase as there are times where you’ll want a mono sound playing through both speakers that is conflicting too much with more important elements.
-A widener is the perfect tool for getting an element out of the way of the center while still keeping stereo image balanced.
+This can sometimes be difficult during the mixing phase as there are times when you’ll want a mono sound playing through both speakers that is conflicting too much with more important elements.
+A widener is a perfect tool for getting an element out of the way of the center while still keeping the stereo image balanced.
 I hate pulling a guitar or keyboard over to one side without another sound on the other side to balance (unless I’m specifically going for that effect or want something to really stick out).
-There are multiple ways widening plugins make the image seem wider and most involve some sort of phase manipulation.
+There are multiple ways widening plugins make the image seem wider, and most involve some phase manipulation.